What's Up, Pence? Second Family's Rabbit Makes Children's Book Debut

 Bundo got his name when Charlotte, then a film student, needed a rabbit to star in one of her movies, and brought him home.
 He was apparently a natural on camera, which is now paying off in his new role as celebrity pet.

-He first appeared on the scene in May 2017, when the vice president and second lady brought him along to an event at the White House, honoring military families.
+He first appeared on the scene in May 2017, when the vice president and second lady brought him along to an event at the White House honoring military families.
 He immediately upstaged the Pences, especially among the younger crowd.

 At the time, Karen Pence told the kids gathered around, "Marlon is kind of famous because he is the first bunny to ever ride on Air Force 2."